mulesoft-assets/template-sfdc2sfdc-opportunity-bidirectional-sync/README.md

 The division by ***200*** is because, by default, Opportunities are gathered in groups of 200 for each Upsert API Call in the commit step.
 Also consider that this calls are executed repeatedly every polling cycle.

 For instance if 10 records are fetched from origin instance, then 12 api calls will be made (1 + 10 + 1).

+When the outbound messaging is enabled in Salesforce and template trigger policy is push, specify as url get parameter saleforce's source organization eg. http://yourapp.cloudhub.io:80/?source=A

 # Customize It!<a name="customizeit"/>